emanuelemessina/ReaShader/doc/vst_doc_em.md

         }
 	}
 	else {
+        if(m_videoproc)
-		delete m_videoproc; // --> not sure about memory leak otherwise (terminate or destructor do not work if put there), also makes validator fail
+		    delete m_videoproc; // --> processing functions continue running and crashes (terminate or destructor do not work if put there)
 	}
     ...
 }